AndreyAPopov/AndreyAPopov/README.md

 ### Andrey A Popov

-I am a PhD candidate in the Computational Science Laboratory at Virginia Tech.
+I am a PostDoc at Oden.